 “Thoughts on Spatchcocking?”

 Should You Do It?
 Can You Still Use Brine or Rub?
-Shane’s Got the Answers.
+We’ve Got the Answers.

 I love spatchcocking turkeys or chickens (or “spatch cocking” as some folks spell it).
 It allows about twice the opportunity for flavor enhancement and saves about 20% on the cook time.

 The temperature to cook a bird this way is at about 275 degrees.
-This of course depends on the size of the animal.
+This, of course, depends on the size of the animal.
 However, any lower than about 275 and you will find the skin gets very rubbery.
-I’ve cooked a spatchcocked chicken at higher temperatures up to 325 degrees which cooks much faster but you get more of a roasted flavor versus smoked.
-So, 275 is a pretty happy medium for poultry, and that will take about 2.5 hours.
+I’ve cooked a spatchcocked chicken at higher temperatures up to 325 degrees, which goes much faster, but you get more of a roasted flavor versus smoked.
+So, 275 is a pretty happy medium for poultry, and that will take about 2 1/2 hours.

 Check out this video on how to spatchcock for your Thanksgiving turkey.